VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 - Check if we have all the info needed, returning `badRequest` otherwise.
 - Get our `Authenticator` dependency from our dependency injection.
 - Use the `Authenticator` to get a user that match the request's credential.
-- Returns `unauthorized` (401) if there is no user, or returns the user username as the authentication token otherwise.
+- Return an `unauthorized` (401) if there is no user, or return the user username as the authentication token otherwise.

-Using the user's username as an authentication token is quite unsafe.
+Using the username as an authentication token is quite unsafe.
 Malicious hackers could easily modify messages with usernames to break through our security and impersonate someone else.
 For the sake of simplicity, we'll finish off using this simple authentication setup before introducing JWT, a more complex security method.

 Try now running a `curl` in the terminal to get a token: